HubTou/PyLists4C/README.md

 Happy with it?
 Then please help me promote this library.
 * Go, tell it on the mountain(s), over the hills and everywhere!
-* Reference your own creations with the [pylists4c](https://github.com/topics/pylists4c) GitHub topic
+* If your code is on GitHub, reference your own creations with the [pylists4c](https://github.com/topics/pylists4c) topic

 Volunteering to contribute?
 Then check our [evolution ideas](TODO.md).
 For example:
 * Make a package for your favourite operating system